-Ermha Residential Support consists of two Prevention and Recovery Care (PARC) facilities, one in Springvale and one in Clayton.
+Ermha Residential Support consists of three Prevention and Recovery Care (PARC) facilities: located in Springvale, Clayton, and Barwon

 As well as round-the-clock support by Ermha staff, clinical support is provided by Monash Health, our PARC partner.

 Each PARC service can support up to ten residents at a time.
 Resident’s rooms, each with en suite, surround a shared living space that includes kitchen, dining and lounge areas.

 - Greater independence